-- Position: Associate Professor in Renaissance Art and Culture
+- Position: Deputy Head of School and Associate Professor in Renaissance Art and Culture

-- Areas of expertise: Renaissance and Baroque art, architecture, and technologies; historical and critical approaches to materials
+- Areas of expertise: Late-Renaissance and Baroque art, architecture, technologies and philosophy; historical and critical approaches to materials

 - Email: R.S.Checketts@leeds.ac.uk